 If you’ve only soundproofed your walls, then floors and ceilings are one likely source of flanking noise.
 The sounds your neighbors create may not be able to pass through the wall, but some of them are probably passing through their ceilings and may find their way into your home.

 This isn’t the only possible culprit, however.
 Poorly soundproofed ductwork is another common source of unwanted flanking noise.
 Ductwork has lots of open space for sound waves to bounce off and travel through to get into your apartment.

 Believe it or not, your electrical outlets are another possibility.
 If your outlets aren’t secured properly, the open spaces around them can provide a port of entry for sound waves to slip through.

 Then there are your doors and windows.
 A well-soundproofed wall is worthless if it has a poorly soundproofed door or window in it.
 In fact, if your door is not properly treated for sound control, the unwanted sound could even travel down the hall from a neighbor’s apartment and into your home through that door.

 How to Reduce Flanking Noise

 The best way to reduce flanking noise is to block any holes, cracks or other openings where sound may be getting through with soundproof material.
 Of course, the first step is to locate those openings.
-Since you’re not a professional, this can seem like a challenging task.
+This can seem like a challenging task.
 Fortunately, Soundproof Cow is on your side.
-We offer a free acoustic analysis for indiviudals looking to control the sound in their homes.
+We offer a free acoustic analysis for individuals looking to control the sound in their homes.
 We can let you know where the most unwanted sound is likely to be coming in and which products are best suited to solving the problem.

-If unwanted sounds have been driving you crazy and you can’t figure out why, don’t give up!
-Contact Soundproof Cow and let us root out and eliminate your flanking noise right away!
+If unwanted sounds have been driving you crazy, and you can’t figure out why, take heart!
+Contact Soundproof Cow and let us root out and reduce your flanking noise right away!